I canceled my cable subscription, and this is what I’ve learned.

 I’m cut off from cable-locked content I used to be able to stream.

 One of the reasons I held on to cable so long was having access to HBO Go.
-All of HBO's content was available to stream, so long as you had a cable subscription to go with it.
-Now that HBO will no longer to tethered to cable, it made sense for me to cut the cord, even if for now I can only watch on my iPad.
-But Showtime and AMC both still use this tethered model, which cuts me off from favorites like Mad Men and Better Call Saul.
-Fingers crossed that they'll follow HBO's lead soon.
+All of HBO’s content was available to stream, so long as you had a cable subscription to go with it.
+Once HBO was no longer to tethered to cable, it made sense for me to cut the cord.
+Two years ago, this “con” was a much bigger deal than it is now.
+Showtime and Starz have both since launched their own standalone streaming services in 2016.
+Bonus: You can tack these channels onto your Amazon subscription, where your credit cards are likely already connected.
+AMC is still behind the curve and I haven’t missed it since Mad Men ended.

 For over-the-air programs, appointment viewing becomes necessary.